-- Removing calculus deposits and stimulating the bone - Ultrasonic scalers are used to remove calculus deposits from underneath the gum line.
-Further use of ultrasonic instruments are used to stimulate new bone-forming cells to come out of the bone which will help to form new bone around the teeth.
+Removing calculus deposits and stimulating the bone - Ultrasonic scalers are used to remove calculus deposits from underneath the gum line.
+Further use of ultrasonic instruments is used to stimulate new bone-forming cells to come out of the bone which will help to form new bone around the teeth.

 For patients making the choice between traditional and laser gum surgery, it is important to know what the differences are.
 LANAP® gum surgery provides patients with many benefits they can't get with traditional gum surgery, including: